knoxHuang/docs/source/zh/scripting/component/overview.md

 Comp.prop('playerName', '');

-// use onStart for initialiization Comp.prototype.onStart = function () {
+// use this for initialization
+Comp.prototype.onStart = function () {
     Fire.log("My name is", this.playerName);
 };

-// update is called once per frame Comp.prototype.update = function () {
+// called every frame
+Comp.prototype.update = function () {
     // ...
 };